 - The freshly mixed ricotta cheese dip is perfect served amidst a platter of fresh vegetables such as carrots, bell peppers, cucumber, lettuce.
 Drizzle a bit of extra virgin olive oil on top for visual effect and a flavor boost.

 - Even though the official name is a dip, there is no reason not to use it as a ricotta spread.
 Its great over seed crackers, toast, crostini, pita chips, crackers, fresh baguette slices or other artisan breads.

-- You can also spread it over rolled pizza dough and top with thinly sliced tomatoes, then bake.
+- You can also spread it over rolled pizza dough and garnish with thinly sliced tomatoes, then bake.

 - Use it as a pasta sauce – a favorite of ours is spaghetti, ricotta dip, halved cherry tomatoes, roasted red peppers sliced thin and a drizzle of olive oil.